eclipse-dataspace-dcp/decentralized-claims-protocol/specifications/verifiable.presentation.protocol.md

 |              | - `type`: A string specifying the `PresentationResponseMessage` type.                                                                                                             |
 |              | - `presentation`: An array of [=Verifiable Presentations=].
 The [=Verifiable Presentations=] may be strings, JSON objects, or a combination of both depending on the format.</br> |

+A `PresentationResponseMessage` SHOULD only include valid (non-expired, non-revoked, non-suspended) credentials.
 The following are non-normative examples of the JSON response body:

 <aside class="example" title="Presentation Response Message">